Slins-23/Path-Finding/README.md

 4. "Target" - Target for the path to be found.
 Can only be one tile.
 If one has already been set as "target", it will be replaced with the new one.
 5. "Visited" - Tiles that the algorithm has already visited.

+To start finding a path, you should press the "S" key, to pick a starting tile.
+Once that's done, do the same with the "T" key, to pick the target tile, which is the tile you want to "go" to.<br>
+You can left-click "passable" tiles to make them "impassable".<br>
+Once you're happy with how the tiles are setup, you can press "P" to start the path finding.

+The default algorithm does not account for tile costs.<br> If you want to, you can press the "C" key, to get into the "cost" mode, which currently uses Dijkstra's algorithm.<br>

+Once the path has been found, you can make changes and restart the path finding by pressing "P" again.
+If you want to get rid of the "visited" purple tiles in order to make changes, you can press the "K" key, for better visualization.<br>

+If you want to reset all tiles to "passable" green tiles, you can press the "R" key.<br>

 ## Colors

 | Tile | Color |